aidantwoods/SecureHeaders/README.md

 In this case, we've actually written a lot more than necessary – see the directive `base` for comparison.
 The actual CSP directive here is `base-uri`, but `base` is a supported shorthand by SecureHeaders.
 Secondly, we've omitted the array syntax from the descending source list entirely – we only wanted to declare one valid source, so SecureHeaders supports foregoing the array structure if its not useful.
 Additionally, we've made use of a shorthand within the source value too – omitting the single quotes from the string's value (i.e. `self` is a shorthand for `'self'`).

 There are two CSP 'flags' included also in this policy, namely `upgrade-insecure-requests` and `block-all-mixed-content`.
 These do not hold any source values (and would not be valid in CSP if they did).
-You can specify these by either giving an empty array, an array containing only `null`, or forgoing any mention of decedents entirely (as shown in `block-all-mixed-content`, which is written as-is).
+You can specify these by either giving a source value of `null` (either as above, or an array containing only null as a source), or forgoing any mention of decedents entirely (as shown in `block-all-mixed-content`, which is written as-is).
+Once a flag has been set, no sources may be added.
+Similarly once a directive has been set, it may not become a flag.
+(This to prevent accidental loss of the entire source list).

 The `csp` function also supports combining these CSP arrays, so the following would combine the csp defined in `$myCSP`, and `$myOtherCSP`.
 You can combine as many csp arrays as you like by adding additional arguments.